Orthopedic specialists in Aurora, Colorado

 Hip care

-Hip fractures commonly occur when someone slips and falls.
+Hip fractures commonly occur when a slip or fall occurs.
 Postmenopausal women are also more susceptible to hip and pelvic injuries because of their increased risk of osteoporosis.
 When you visit one of our hip specialists for a hip injury or disease, we provide comprehensive hip care, including working with you to reduce your risk of future injuries.

-We are dedicated to helping patients recover from joint injuries and diseases.
-In some cases, these can be treated without surgery; however, a severe condition may require a joint replacement.
+We are dedicated to helping you recover from joint injuries and diseases.
+In some cases, these can be treated without surgery.
+However, more severe conditions may require a joint replacement.

 During joint replacement surgery, your orthopedic surgeon replaces damaged parts of a joint with artificial implants.
 Depending on the condition of the joint, the surgeon will replace some (partial joint replacement) or all (total joint replacement) of the joint.
 The implants create a new, healthy joint, alleviating pain that was once caused by a diseased or injured joint.